noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 ##### Demonstrate development of the research question from the claim
 - What effect does more or lack of $CO_2$ have
+- How are these fuels used and why?
+	-